 On-Campus Transfer Students (ICTs)

 If a student was a James Scholar in their previous College, the James Scholar status will automatically remain when they transfer to AHS.
-They will be begin receiving information from and following the AHS James Scholar Honors Program the first semester they are officially in AHS.
+They will be begin receiving information from the AHS James Scholar Honors Program the first semester they are officially in AHS.

 Off-Campus Transfer Students

-Incoming off-campus transfer students with a 3.65 GPA are invited to participate in the self-nomination process during their first semester on campus.
-The first three requirements for self-nomination above are waived for these students.
+Incoming off-campus transfer students with a 3.65 GPA are invited to participate in the self-nomination process during their first fall semester on campus.
+The first three requirements for self-nomination are waived for these students.

 Self-Nomination